-Section headings: should be left justified, with the first letter capitalised and numbered consecutively, starting with the Introduction.
+Section headings: should be left-justified, with the first letter capitalised and numbered consecutively, starting with the Introduction.
 Sub-section headings should be in capital and lower-case italic letters, numbered 1.1, 1.2, etc, and left justified, with second and subsequent lines indented.

-As indicated in the template, papers should be prepared in single column format (192 mm × 262 mm).
+Formatting your documentPlease do not alter the formatting and style layouts which have been set up in the template document.
+As indicated in the template, papers should be prepared in double column format suitable for direct printing onto paper size (A4, 210 mm × 297mm).
 Do not number pages on the front, as page numbers will be added separately for the preprints and the Proceedings.
 Leave a line clear between paragraphs.

-i.
-Title pageThe first page should include:
+The first page should include:

-(a) Conference Title(b) Title
+(a) Conference Title

-Click on the existing text and enter the title of the paper using sentence case.
+Click on the existing text and enter the title of the paper using Sentence case.

-(c) Each author's name and affiliation, including present address(d) Abstract (50–100 words)
+(c) Each author's name and affiliation, including present address

-• Authors' names: Remember to include the correct superscript linking to the appropriate affiliation details.
+- Authors' names: Remember to include the correct superscript linking to the appropriate affiliation details.

-• Affiliations: Remember to include the correct superscript linking to the appropriate author details.
+- Affiliations: Remember to include the correct superscript linking to the appropriate author details.

 Insert an abstract of 50-100 words, giving a brief account of the most relevant aspects of the paper.